Datawarehouse Fundamental Questions

 Parameter:

-a)Take value and support user interaction at runtime
+a)Take value and support user interaction at

 b)Scope is across package